Ministry-of-Silly-Scripts/codewars-js-countBits/NOTES.md

   - update package.json ✅
   - update code/test files ✅
 - domain and rules description ✅
-- perform the 'canary' test just to check if the structure works
+- perform the 'canary' test just to check if the structure works ✅
+- it should return 1 for input equal to 1 ✅